-Media reports worldwide are linking the death of two patients and the hospitalisation of a further four patients in the United States to unscreened pathogens in FMT implants provided by a major US FMT manufacturer.
+Media reports worldwide are linking the death of two clients and the hospitalisation of a further four clients in the United States to unscreened pathogens in FMT implants provided by a major US FMT manufacturer.
 We would like offer our sympathies to the families of the deceased and all involved.

 The Taymount Clinic receives its own FMT suspensions from TML.science (www.tml.science) which is a manufacturing laboratory within the Taymount Group.
 TML.science has issued the following statement: